-This phrase was explained in the column Day to Day in Liverpool, in The Liverpool Daily Post and Mercury of Monday 20th March 1916:
+For example, the following is from the column Day to Day in Liverpool, published in The Liverpool Daily Post and Mercury (Liverpool, Lancashire, England) of Monday 20th March 1916:

 When a Liverpool warehouseman’s clerk, a man born and educated in mid-Lancashire, was asked, on Saturday, if his employer could rearrange his stock of goods in a certain way, the reply was: “No, that would land us in Dicky’s meadow.”
 “What does that expression mean?” was the natural query.
 The clerk’s interpretation was that the saying implied a state of difficulty or trouble.
 He learned it in his boyhood, but he knew nothing as to its origin.
 Who was “Dicky”?